dlopez-akalam/ResponsiveMultiLevelMenuDrupal/README.md

 This is a fork of the ResponsiveMultiLevelMenu jQuery plugin to use in convination with the responsive_menus Drupal module, in order to support translations.
+Please rename the downloaded folder to ResponsiveMultiLevelMenu in your libraries folder.

 If you whant to use the jQuery plugin standalone or in convination with other CMS / Framework, please use the original code, created by Codrops, and hosted here: https://github.com/codrops/ResponsiveMultiLevelMenu